7h3w4lk3r/pyback/README.md

 #### using wine:
 `wine /root/.wine/drive_c/Python27/python.exe generate.py`

-#### the config script will use pyarmor for obfuscating all the scripts and then pyinstaller for packing the backdoor executable. ( these are both installed with the setup.py script )
+#### the backdoor generator will use pyarmor for obfuscating all the scripts and then pyinstaller for packing the backdoor executable. ( these are both installed with the setup.py script )
 #### the generated backdoor will be saved in the `dist` directory inside pyback folder.

 #### send the backdoor, start the c2 and wait for connections.